cyberbotics/webots-doc/guide/the-user-interface.md

 The `Tools` menu allows you to open various Webots windows.

-The `3D View` menu item shows or hides the
+The `3D View` menu item shows or hides the 3D window that and allows you to interact with the 3D simulation.

-The `Scene Tree` menu item opens the

 The `Scene Tree` menu item opens the `Scene Tree` window in which you can edit the virtual world.
 Alternatively it is also possible to double-click on some of